DevOps Implementation in Your Business: How to Guide

 And…keep it celebratory!
-This is an exciting change after all, so let your enthusiasm show through, talk about it with as many people as you can, and run open meetings with free food.
+This is an exciting change after all, so let your enthusiasm show, talk about it with as many people as you can, and run open meetings.
 Do everything that’s the opposite of hiding away in your office and implementing it on the sly.

 2. Decide which sort of DevOps engineers you need

 Now that you’ve got the right info, you’ll have a better idea of the challenges you hope DevOps will solve, and the skills you’d be looking for in any new positions you create.